njzfjiang/ece-1508-project/README.md

 - `--metrics ssim lpips clip_similarity cmmd`: override the evaluation metrics
 - `--use-fp16`: enable fp16 during generation when supported
 - `--gpus 0 1 ...`: assign independent training runs across the listed GPUs
+- `--generated-root PATH`: override the configured generation root
+- `--evaluation-root PATH`: override the configured evaluation root

+`--gpus` applies only to training.
+Generation and evaluation remain sequential and use their normal single-GPU code paths.

 ## Training Only